liuxjep/iam/login_fedid.md

 As a federated user that uses a corporate or enterprise single sign-on ID, you can log in to {{site.data.keyword.Bluemix}} from the command-line interface (CLI) by using either a one-time passcode or an API key.
 {: shortdesc}

+By using federated IDs, you don't need to set up new login credentials specific to {{site.data.keyword.cloud_notm}}, for example by using IBMid.
+Instead, users in your organization can simply log in to {{site.data.keyword.cloud_notm}} with their organization credentials through your identity provider.
+When a user logs in, the user gets an IAM token, which is a temporary credential that expires after 1 hour.
+After that time, the token must be refreshed to secure the connection and to continue accessing account resources to which they are assigned access.
+For more information about using federated IDs, see [Signing up with a federated ID](/docs/account?topic=account-signup#signup-federated)

 ## Using a one-time passcode
 {: #onetime_passcode}